dakshshah03/CSE-160/README.md

 if you are taking this class

-after all, I did TA for the class for a while :)
+after all, I did TA this class for a while :)